dzenbot/DZNEmptyDataSet/README.md

 ```

 ### Step 2: Protocol Conformance
-Conform to datasource and/or delegate
+Conform to datasource and/or delegate.
 ```
 @interface MainViewController : UITableViewController <DZNTableViewDataSetSource, DZNTableViewDataSetDelegate>
 ```

 ### Step 3: Data Source Implementation
-Return the content you want to be shown on the empty datasets, and take advantage of NSAttributeString features to fully customize the text appearance.
+Return the content you want to show on the empty datasets, and take advantage of NSAttributedString features to fully customise the text appearance.

-##### The description of the data set.
+##### The title of the dataset.
 ```
 - (NSAttributedString *)titleForTableViewDataSet:(UITableView *)tableView {